Ficool

 Chapter 5 - Preparation

-The maid's voice echoed outside, breaking my concentration.
-I closed the book and set it aside, taking a moment to stretch my stiff body before heading to the dining room.
+The maid's voice echoed outside, breaking his concentration.
+He closed the book and set it aside, taking a moment to stretch his stiff body before heading to the dining room.

-As I approached, the comforting scent of roasting vegetables and fresh soup spread through the air.
+As he approached, the comforting scent of roasting vegetables and fresh soup spread through the air.

-"Dinner smells great," I said, reaching for a slice of bread still warm from the oven.
+"Lunch smells great," he said, reaching for a slice of bread still warm from the oven.

 She managed a faint smile.
 "I'm fine.
 We were just busy this morning.
 Nothing for you to worry about."

-"I told you, I could help," I said, leaning forward earnestly.
+"I told you, I could help," he said, leaning forward earnestly.

 Mother shook her head gently.
 "No, you can't.
 Besides, Belle's helping me."